Duplicacy

 What is Restic?

-Restic has several key features that make it an attractive solution for backup needs.
+Restic has several key features that make it an attractive option for backup and restore needs.
 Some of the main features include:

-• Deduplication: Restic uses deduplication to eliminate duplicate data, reducing the amount of storage space needed for backups.
+• De-duplication: Restic uses a de-duplication algorithm to eliminate duplicate data, reducing storage requirements.

 Installation Guide